Cumeray/Regression-in-R/README.md

 # Regression-in-R
-Simple and Multiple Regression in R
+Simple and Multiple Regression in R.

 Example of simple linear regression using R:
 Data are Vehicle Travel Miles vs Highway Fuel Gallons.